 Learn How to Spot Phishing Scams

-So, the bottom line is, the better a remote worker is at spotting attempts to trick them, the safer their systems will be.
+So, the bottom line is that the better a remote worker is at spotting attempts to trick them, the safer their systems will be.
 As noted earlier, the vast majority of data breaches in 2020 stemmed from stolen passwords.
 And the vast majority of those – 85% to be precise – involved a human element.
-That means the only way for remote workers to stay secure is if they contribute to their own defence by looking out for anything suspicious.
+That means the only way for remote workers to stay secure is if they contribute to their own defense by looking out for anything suspicious.

 The Bottom Line